← HoloMapper Homepage

 • Show Pointer displays a pointer marker on the output that matches your editor cursor.

-If a projector is connected while HoloMapper is already running, restart if prompted.
+• If a projector is connected while HoloMapper is already running, restart if prompted.
 Unsaved progress will be lost.

-Save, Load, Reset, and Quit
+Save, Load, Reset, Quit

 HoloMapper projects can be saved as .hmap project files.
 These files store your mapping setup so you can return to a projection mapping project later.